diakd0726/diakd0726.github.io/docs/chat-app/README.md

 ### Getting Started

-This project can be cloned and served locally
+This project can be cloned and run locally

 1. ```
 git clone https://github.com/justinfyh/chat-app.github.io.git